Quantum and Classical Query Complexities for Generalized Simon's Problem: Preliminaries

 \section{Preliminaries}

-In this section, we would present related definitions and notations, and give some properties of the generalized Simon's problem, as well as provide the key ideas of designing an exact quantum algorithm for the generalized Simon's problem.
+In this section, we present related definitions and notations, and give some properties of the generalized Simon's problem, as well as provide the critical ideas of designing an exact quantum algorithm for the generalized Simon's problem.
+For more details, we can refer to \cite{CQ2018}.